accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

 // TODO pic: online,nearline,offline from Netflix chart: https://netflixtechblog.com/system-architectures-for-personalization-and-recommendation-e081aa94b5d8

   * __Cloud native__.
 The system is designed to run exclusively on cloud infrastructure (but to be hybrid cloud).
 The typical example is [Snowflake](https://www.usenix.org/conference/nsdi20/presentation/vuppalapati) database.
 Key designs are: 1) Disk file persistence are offloaded to __S3__.
-2) Memory caching, query processing, storage are __disaggregated__ and can independently scale-out and be elastic for traffic surge.
+2) Memory caching, query processing, storage are __disaggregated__ and can independently scaleout and be elastic for traffic surge.
 3) Read path and write path can separately scale, where typical users generate write contents in steady throughput and read traffic in spikes.
 4) Different tiers of resources, since fully disaggregated, can accurately charge billing for how much a customer actually uses.  __Serverless__ is another topic, where all the heavy parts like database and programming runtime are shifted to cloud.
 Programmers focus on writing functions to do what business values, lightweighted and elastic to traffic.

 // TODO Add pic about Snowflake architecture